Language: EN

 z = (x > 7) and (y == True) ## Logical expression

-As we can see, expressions, apart from some small syntax differences, are basically similar in all languages.
+As we can see, expressions, aside from some small syntax differences, are basically similar in all languages.

 What are operators

-Operators are symbols or keywords that are used to manipulate and combine expressions.
-They allow different actions, such as performing arithmetic operations, comparing values, or assigning values to variables.
+Operators are symbols or keywords used to manipulate and combine expressions.
+They allow for different actions, such as performing arithmetic operations, comparing values, or assigning values to variables.

 Essentially, operators are the fundamental tools for forming expressions in programming.
-For example, in the following examples of Python
+For example, in the following examples from Python

 x = 5